polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/connect-a-local-parachain.md

 Before you begin, verify the following:

-- You have competed the [Prepare a local relay chain](/tutorials/connect-other-chains/prepare-a-local-relay-chain/) tutorial, and have a running local network with no less than two validators.
+- You have configured a local relay chain with two validators as described in [Prepare a local relay chain](/tutorials/connect-other-chains/prepare-a-local-relay-chain/).

--
+- You are aware that parachain versions and dependencies are tightly coupled with the version of the relay chain they connect to and know the software version you used to configure the relay chain.

-- You are using the specific software versions identified in [Prepare a local relay chain](/tutorials/connect-other-chains/prepare-a-local-relay-chain/#matching-versions-are-critical) in your parachain.
+  Tutorials generally use the latest Polkadot branch to demonstrate features.
-  For example, if you are using [Polkadot `release-v0.9.26`](https://github.com/paritytech/polkadot/tree/release-v0.9.26), use the `polkadot-v0.9.26` branch for the [substrate-parachain-template](https://github.com/substrate-developer-hub/substrate-parachain-template/tree/polkadot-v0.9.26).
+  If a tutorial doesn't work as expected, you should check whether you have the latest Polkadot branch in your local environment and update your local software, if needed.

 ## Build the parachain template